 My Hovercraft Is Full of Eels: In the episode "Fighting Words", a Marine tries to say, "Stop or I will shoot," in Arabic during a classroom training session, but according to an Iraqi woman who's helping with the class, he actually said, "Stop or I will release the mice."

-My President, Right or Wrong: In "Contemptuous Words" Harm is accused of writing an article which contains a harsh opinion against then-President Clinton, going well beyond insubordination.
-To help defend him, a lobbyist group helps pay for a private lawyer.
+My President, Right or Wrong: In "Contemptuous Words" Harm is accused of writing an op-ed article which contains a harsh opinion against then-President Clinton, going well beyond insubordination.
+To help defend him, a right-wing lobbyist group helps pay for a private lawyer.
 During a mock-cross, the lawyer forces Harm into a corner when he cannot say he would condone a higher ranking officer to play loose with the truth and having sexual relationships with subordinates as President Clinton did.note It is revealed one of the leaders of said group actually wrote it to try and get Harm to join their cause.
 When the truth comes out, Harm tells one of the group's leaders while he may have personal issues with President Clinton's actions.
-The man is his Commander-in-Chief and he would take a bullet for the man if need be.
+However, Harm makes it perfectly clear that President Clinton is the Commander-in-Chief and it is a military officer's legal and moral duty to serve and obey the President whoever he may be.

 Also earlier in season 3 when Mac very briefly worked for a civilian law firm, and Harm's 10-Minute Retirement to fly jets in Season 5.

 News Reel: First 20 seconds of "Port Chicago" begins with an authentic Paramount News Reel.